Detective Degree Holder Entry Programme

 - Conducting Effective Investigations

 In your first 14 weeks of learning, you will undertake personal protection training, driver training, system training as well as knowledge based learning at Police Headquarters and a Higher Education Provider.
 You will then work with operational teams to put into practice your acquired skills and knowledge.
+During this time you will work the same shift pattern as the Response teams.

 You are not required to wear uniform whilst in lectures.
 There will be occasions when you will be required to wear either a uniform or smart business attire when working on police premises or on practical assessments.
 You will be notified in good time by your lecturer.